Grasp2Grasp: Vision-Based Dexterous Grasp Translation via Schr\"odinger Bridges: Related Work

-\textbf{Grasp Transfer} is closely related to teleoperation and imitation learning~\cite{an2025dexterous}, where the objective is to map motions or actions from a source agent (e.g., a human or a robot) to a target robot.
+\textbf{Grasp Transfer} is closely related to teleoperation~\cite{qin2023anyteleop} and imitation learning~\cite{an2025dexterous}, where the objective is to map motions or actions from a source agent (e.g., a human or a robot) to a target robot.
 Teleoperation methods~\cite{shaw2023leap,si2024tilde,zorin2025ruka,iyer2024open,ding2024bunny,qin2022one} often aim for one-to-one replication of joint trajectories or end-effector poses, which is generally effective when the source and target share similar kinematics.
 However, such approaches struggle when transferring grasps between manipulators with significantly different morphologies, as direct replication can lead to infeasible or suboptimal grasps~\cite{park2025learning,mandikal2022dexvip,agarwal2023dexterous}.
+To address this morphological gap, retargeting methods have been explored.
+For instance, works like~\cite{qin2023anyteleop,huang2025fungrasp,chen2025dexonomy} explore positional optimization for key points, while CrossDex~\cite{yuan2024cross} uses a neural network trained with data generated from~\cite{qin2023anyteleop} for retargeting.
+These approaches, however, often rely on pre-defined link-to-link correspondences or human-annotated templates, which can limit their generalizability.
 More recent work, such as RobotFingerPrint~\cite{khargonkar2024robotfingerprint}, addresses this challenge by mapping grippers into a shared Unified Gripper Coordinate Space (UGCS) based on spherical coordinates to facilitate grasp transfer.
 While promising, this approach requires simulation-based preprocessing and detailed gripper models, which impose a strong prior that limits flexibility.
-Moreover, the UGCS approach focuses on point correspondences instead of explicitly preserving functional grasp intent.
+Moreover, the UGCS approach focuses on point correspondences and is thus object-agnostic, rather than explicitly preserving functional grasp intent.
 In contrast, our formulation aims to translate grasps in a distributional sense grounded in physical properties.
 It requires no hand-specific simulation preprocessing, which enables broader applicability and more semantically meaningful grasp transfer.